Open Enterprise Server: OES 2018 & 2023

 Micro Focus released OES 2018 in November 2017, with three service releases (the last being OES 2018 SP3 in July 2021).
-All releases were all based on SLES 12 and its service packs.
+All releases were based on SLES 12 and its service packs.

 While SUSE was sold by Micro Focus in 2018, SLES support and updates are included with an OES installation, provided at least one OES component is installed.

 OES 2023 was released in October 2022, using a base of SLES 15 SP4.
 It includes a new Unified Management Console (UMC) to supersede iManager for server management, TLS 1.3 support and was bundled with NetIQ eDirectory 9.2.7.

 Breaking with previous convention, OES 23.4 (rather than SP1) was released in October 2023, and was rebranded to OpenText, after their purchase of Micro Focus earlier in the year.
 General support was extended to 3 years from the usual 2 years of previous releases.